Randolph County School System mourning loss of high school student after crash in Ramseur on Patterson Grove Road

 RANDOLPH COUNTY, N.C.
 (WGHP) — A Randolph County student died after a crash in Ramseur on Sunday

-FOX8 is told EMS workers got a call at 12:03 a.m. about a crash in the Patterson Grove Road area of Ramseur involving a female teenager and a “flipped” vehicle.
+FOX8 is told EMS workers got a call at 12:03 a.m. about a crash in the Patterson Grove Road area of Ramseur involving a female teenager and a “flipped” UTV.

 First responders were on the scene by 12:08 a.m., and it was reported CPR was already in progress.